mebobby2/MachineLearningBook/README.md

 This can be used to build a dataset similar to the critics dictionary you created by hand at the beginning of this chapter

-Before that, write a mock delicious api class which mocks the delicious api
+Before that, check if your mock delicious lib is ready to be used by the deliciousrec.py script